 - Power Output (Watts/Kilowatts): The inverter’s continuous and surge wattage capacity dictates what appliances the power station can run.
 Continuous output is for devices running constantly (like refrigerators), while surge output handles the brief power spikes needed to start motors (like a well pump).
 Ensure the output can handle your most power-hungry devices simultaneously.

-- Battery Type: LiFePO4 Dominance: Lithium Iron Phosphate (LiFePO4) batteries have become the gold standard for off-grid power stations in 2026.
+- Battery Type: LiFePO4 Dominance: Lithium Iron Phosphate (LiFePO4) batteries have become the gold standard for off-grid power stations.

 - Lifespan: LiFePO4 batteries offer significantly longer lifespans, typically enduring 3,000 to 6,000+ charge cycles and lasting 8-15 years, far surpassing older lead-acid alternatives.